YounesN/GOMC_Manual_Web/_build/html/_sources/input_file.rst.txt

 .. _here: http://www.charmmtutorial.org/index.php/The_Energy_Function

-Here’s the basic CHARMM contributions that are supported in GOMC:
+Here's the basic CHARMM contributions that are supported in GOMC:

 .. math::